-Restore Fiery Server settings from Command WorkStation
+Restore Fiery server settings from Command WorkStation

-If you previously backed up Fiery Server settings, you can restore them from Command WorkStation.
+If you previously backed up Fiery server settings, you can restore them from Command WorkStation.

-- 1 Connect to the desired Fiery Server and do one of the following: - Click Device Center > General > Tools > Backup & Restore. - Select Server > Backup & Restore.

-- 2 Click Restore. - 3 In the dialog box that appears, browse to the location of the configuration settings you want to restore and click Open or select a recent backup. - 4 Click Next and select the items you want to restore. - 5 Click Next, and then click Finish.
+- 1 Connect to the desired Fiery server and do one of the following: - Click Device Center > General > Tools > Backup & Restore. - Select Server > Backup & Restore. - 2 Click Restore. - 3 In the dialog box that appears, browse to the location of the configuration settings you want to restore and click Open or select a recent backup. - 4 Click Next and select the items you want to restore. - 5 Click Next, and then click Finish. - 6 After the restore operation is complete, reboot the Fiery server if you are prompted.